Easy-to-read medicine information about budesonide + formoterol – what is it, how to use budesonide + formoterol safely and possible side effects.

-- MDI: the usual dose is 2 puffs twice daily.
+- MDI: the usual dose is 2 puffs two times a day.

-- Turbuhaler: the usual dose is 1 inhalation once or twice daily.
+- Turbuhaler: the usual dose is 1 inhalation once or two times a day.
 Some people may need lower doses.
 For example, once at night, if you have night-time symptoms or once in the morning if you have daytime symptoms.

 - SMART action plan: your action plan will tell you how many doses of Symbicort to use and the maximum number of doses you should use in 24 hours.
 If you do not get relief from your symptoms after using your inhaler, you must contact your doctor for advice straightaway or call 111.
 Read more about the SMART action plan.

 - Always use your inhaler exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.